~Chapter Four~ Creatures after Dark

-“You could stay over for the night,” William offered.
+“You could stay for the night,” Will offered.

 Enya merely shook her head and gave a slight smile.
-“Thank you but I’d rather not bother you any further.
-Though maybe at some point I’d like to look over that book again, maybe we can find someone who can translate the language that it’s partly written in to figure out more of what it all means.”
+“Thank you, but I’d rather not bother you any further.
+At some point, I’d like to look over this book again if that’s okay.
+Maybe we can find someone who can translate the language.”

 He nodded in agreement as he placed the book back inside the wooden box.
 “That would be something, but would anyone be willing to even help?”

 “All we can do is ask and see.”
-Enya said as she put on her coat, as Roux suddenly rose up, ears twitching and body alter, as his golden gaze went to the window followed with an aggravated snarl.
-Enya frowned and went to the window only to see in shock of what was happening behind the church before turning and running out of William’s room with the fox quickly following pursuit.
+Enya said as she put on her coat, as Roux suddenly rose up, ears twitching as his golden gaze went to the window followed with an aggravated snarl.
+Enya frowned and went to the window only to see in shock of what was happening behind the church before turning and running out of Will’s room with the fox quickly following pursuit.

 “Enya?”
-William called after as he hid the book back under his bed and followed the two to the back of the church were a number of older boys were hassling another boy, throwing him to the ground and laughing.
+Will called after as he hid the book back under his bed and followed the two to the back of the church were a number of older boys were hassling another, throwing him to the snow-covered ground and laughing.

 “Hey!”
 Enya shouted at the three boys drawing their attention to her.
 “Leave him alone!”

-The three older boys stopped what they were doing and looked to Enya, the biggest one, who was also the oldest of the three gave a callused smile when he saw her.
+The three older boys stopped what they were doing and looked to Enya, the biggest one, who was also the oldest of the three, gave an arrogant smirk when he saw her.

 “Well if it isn’t Fox Girl, what are you doing here Fox Girl?
 I thought you left school because you were too stupid.”

-The boy in question was Edward, and his two younger brothers Thomas and Jacob, the three of them were nephews of the Mayor's wife and always ran around acting like they owned everything, never caring if they hurt someone in the process.
-It was something that Enya couldn’t stand for and would often get into fights with, and it was also the main reason her parents took Enya out of Bartholomew’s school since the teacher almost seemed okay with turning a blind eye, afraid that the boy’s might turn to the mayor and demand that the school be closed.
+The boy in question was Edward, and his two younger brothers Thomas and Jacob, the three of them were the nephews of the Mayor’s wife.
+They always ran around acting like they owned everything, never caring if they hurt someone in the process.
+It was something that Enya couldn’t stand for and would often get into fights with them because of it.
+And it was the main reason her parents took Enya out of Bartholomew’s school since the teacher almost seemed okay with turning a blind eye, afraid that the boy’s might turn to their aunt and demand that the school be closed.

-Enya’s gaze then fell to the boy that was lying on the snow covered ground, and then soon realizing that it was the same boy that she had seen earlier that day at the hospital.
-He looked even more worn out then before, but what’s more he seemed to be using his own bruised body to shield something from the three older bullies.
+Enya’s gaze then fell to the blond boy that was lying in the snow, soon realizing that it was the same boy that she had seen earlier that day at the hospital.
+He looked to have further injuries then before, he also seemed to be using his own bruised body to shield something from the three older bullies.
 Protecting it as if it meant his life.

-She glared at the boy.
+She glared at Edward.
 “Why are you doing that to him?” she demanded.

 “Why?”
-Edward asked before laughing and kicking the boy that was on the ground.
-“Because he ruined our fun, we go to all that trouble to catch that stupid thing and he gets all high and mighty about it.
+Edward laughed before kicking the boy as hard as he possibly could.
+“Because he ruined our fun!
+We go to all that trouble to catch that stupid thing and he gets all high and mighty about it.
 It’s nothing but a bug!” he kicked him again.

 Thomas and Jacob then follow suit and begin kicking the boy as well.

 “Stop it!”
-Eyna shouted as she rushed to help the boy only Edward was much bigger and stuck her with the back of his hand before she could even get close.
+Enya shouted as she rushed to help the boy only Edward was much bigger and stuck her with the back of his hand before she could even get close.

 “And what do you think you can do to stop me?”
 He laughed as Enya fell into the snow.
 “You’re nothing but some scrawny brat who talks to animals like they’re people.” he then grabbed Enya by her coat.
 “You can’t do a thing to me.”

-In that moment Roux pounced at Edward, fangs and claws bared as he let out an enraged snarl causing the boy to move back in shock letting Enya go and tripping to the ground when the boy on the ground kicked Edward hard in the back of the knee.
+In that moment Roux leaped at Edward.
+Fangs and claws bared as he let out an enraged snarl causing the boy to move back in fear letting Enya go only to fall face first on the ground when the boy kicked Edward hard in the back of the knee.

-The other two let out a yelp of fright as the fox growled, his ears lay back as his fur stuck up on end as he glared at them in a silent warning.
+The other two let out a yelp of fright as the fox growled circling around Enya, his ears lay back as his fur stuck up on end as he glared at them in a silent warning.

 “You stupid fox!”
-Edward roared as he went to lunge at the girl and the fox that was now protecting her, only to fall once more when William slammed his own body into the thick lad.
+Edward roared as he went to lunge at the girl and the fox, only to fall once more when Will slammed his own body into the thick lad.

 “William!”
 Enya couldn’t help but say with surprise as the Will now struggled with Edward in the snow and dirt.
 But her concern then turned to the other boy who had now grasped her wrist and shoved a medium sized jar into her hands.

 “Run,” the blond boy demanded in panting breath.
-“Hide it and run back home.”
+“Hide it and run back home.
+Now!”